-A few days ago, I noticed something frustrating: while my Hugo frontend (hosted on Netlify’s Edge) was lightning fast, the images and videos were lagging.
-Every time I opened a post, there was a noticeable “pop-in” delay for media.
+I noticed something frustrating: while my Hugo frontend (hosted on Netlify’s Edge) was lightning fast, images and videos were lagging.
+Every time I opened a post, there was a noticeable “pop-in” delay for media — the text would render instantly, then the images would trickle in a second or two later.

 Here is how I fixed it using Cloudflare as a “Swiss Army Knife” for performance.